 Your heart belongs to Him.
 It was made for loving Him and will not be satisfied with any other identity.

 Have a favorite verse about who God says you are?
-Please share it in the comments for others to read.
+Please share it in the comments for others to read and be encouraged.

 By now you have assembled all the toys.
 You've managed to keep the kids in bed until a reasonable hour.
 Presents have been opened.
 There's wrapping paper, bows and ribbon on the floor, and underneath the tree looks relatively bare.
 Christmas dinner is smelling delightful and guests are beginning to gather.
 Christmas day has arrived and with it, for some, comes a bit of chaos.

 I hope you are able to grab a moment or two of peace and quiet some time today.
 It's a priceless commodity that is hard to come by these days.
 We seem to be our own worst enemies.
 We come with our own bit of chaos, robbing ourselves of every chance of peace.
 Continuously growing to-do lists can take over our lives, especially this time of year.
 How many nights a week do you lay your head on the pillow only to relive the entire day while making a mental to-do list for the next day?
 Or maybe you HAVE carved out a few moments of quiet time only to have your mind suddenly hijacked by thoughts, worries and chaos?
 Finding peace in a world of chaos can be a very challenging task!

 “Bless us, Lord, this Christmas with quietness of mind.
 Teach us to be patient and always to be kind.
 Show us that in quietness we can feel Your presence near.
 Fill us with joy and peace throughout the coming year.” —Helen Steiner Rice